Recycling Challah Bread in Style: Mock Baba Recipe

 I looked around me, and this is what I found and put together.
 Hardly a recipe, but the kind of thing that tasted and looked more glorious than the modest sum of its parts.
-It had a texture very much like the French baba au rum (after all, baba is yeasted), spongy and rum-soaked, which got me and everyone very excited, except there was no dough making or rising, all aboard, end of story!
+It had a texture very much like the French baba au rum (after all, challah is yeasted), spongy and rum-soaked, which got me and everyone very excited, except there was no dough making or rising, all aboard, end of story!
 If the way the dessert disappeared was any indication, a star was born, for all kids big and small.
+Still, I replaced the rum with an un-spiked children-friendly juice-based syrup.

 - 1 medium challah bread, cut up in large chunks